eipi717/JobExtractorAPI/README.md

 # JobExtractorAPI

 ## Introduction
-#### This is An API with CRUD operations.
+#### This is An API with CRUD operations implemented by Python Django.
 User can insert jobs to the connected database or insert by POST method.

 ## Database Structure
 ####  MySQL 8.0.30 is used in this project.